falcosecurity/rules/README.md

 If you are managing your Falco installation you should be aware of which directories contain the rules.
 Those are governed by the `rules_file` configuration option in your [falco.yaml](https://github.com/falcosecurity/falco/blob/ab6d76e6d2a076ca1403c91aa62213d2cadb73ea/falco.yaml#L146).
 Normally, there is also a `rules.d` directory that you can use to upload extra rules or you can add your custom files.

-Now you can simply download incubating or sandbox rules from [the repository](https://download.falco.org/?prefix=rules/), uncompress and copy the file there.
+Now you can simply download incubating or sandbox rules from the [rules](https://download.falco.org/?prefix=rules/) repository, uncompress and copy the file there.

 ## Contributing

-If you are interested in helping and wish to contribute, we kindly request that you review our general [contribution guidelines](https://github.com/falcosecurity/.github/blob/master/CONTRIBUTING.md) and, more specifically, the dedicated [rules contributing guide](CONTRIBUTING.md) hosted in this repository.
+If you are interested in helping and wish to contribute, we kindly request that you review our general [Contribution Guidelines](https://github.com/falcosecurity/.github/blob/master/CONTRIBUTING.md) and, more specifically, the dedicated [Rules Contributing](CONTRIBUTING.md) guide hosted in this repository.
 Please be aware that our reviewers will ensure compliance with the rules' acceptance criteria.

 ## License